ianlewis/1337/aoc2024/day23/README.md

 ```

 Each line of text in the network map represents a single connection; the line
-kh-tc represents a connection between the computer named kh and the computer
+`kh-tc` represents a connection between the computer named `kh` and the computer
-named tc.
-Connections aren't directional; tc-kh would mean exactly the same
+named `tc`.
+Connections aren't directional; `tc-kh` would mean exactly the same
 thing.

 LAN parties typically involve multiplayer games, so maybe you can locate it by